-Our work thus contributes to the growing literature on retail analytics, specifically by showing that having access to product preference lists - available in online interactions - as opposed to simply shopping baskets - typical in store transaction records - is very valuable.
-Our approach is thus a simpler alternative to in-store customer tracking (Hui et al. 2009a), and more importantly gives access to information about which categories attracted visitors to the store (see Chen et al. 1999 for a similar idea applied to advertising).
+Our work contributes to the growing literature on retail analytics in two ways.
+First, we theoretically and empirically disentangle the sales impact of a store location, measured by its distance from-entrance-to-exit, and the market potential of a category, measured by online clicks.
+Second, we formulate and solve a layout optimization problem that exploits the dependence of location on store revenues, which provides a blueprint for retailers on how to execute a data-driven strategy to maximize the value of their real estate.
+Our results show that having access to product preference lists-available in online interactions-as opposed to simply shopping baskets-typical in store transaction records-is very valuable.
+Our approach is thus a simpler alternative to instore customer tracking (Hui et al. 2009a), and more importantly gives access to information about which categories were browsed online in the vicinity of each physical store (see Chen et al. 1999) for a similar idea applied to advertising).
 Besides establishing the connection between store layout and sales, we provide an integrative perspective where customer behavior is combined with layout design decisions, which goes beyond minimization of average travel distance (De Koster et al. 2007) or consideration of category adjacencies (Ozgormus and Smith 2020).
-Finally, note that our prescriptive results are applicable in retail settings where impulse purchases and cross-selling are small.
+Finally, note that our prescriptive results are applicable in retail settings where impulse purchases and cross-selling are small, such as home improvement or auto parts stores, to name a few.
 In other contexts, reducing in-store paths may have unintended consequences because it may reduce unplanned spending (Hui et al. 2013).